The Church in the Valley

 You can also use the same form to just request more information.
 Maybe you'd like to know if there are some options on studying on your own?
 We can definitely give you some resources.

-This text is from the devotional book Lift Him Up by Ellen G. White.
+This text is from the devotional book Our High Calling by Ellen G. White.
 To view more books by Ellen G. White, or to download this devotional book, visit egwwritings.org